thibaudsalsa/phantombuster-technical-test/README.md

 You can give as arguments the url and the query:
  - the url is a string
  - the query is a string or an array of string
+ - the pageToProcess is a number that represent the number of page to scrap

 The phantom will get the name, the url, the score and the number of reviews for each recipes.
 You can get the result with a curl request: